ircv3/ircv3-specifications/extensions/metadata.md

 These are the defined tokens:

 * `before-connect`: if present, indicates the server supports `METADATA` commands during connection registration
-* `maxsub`: the maximum number of keys a client is allowed in its subscription list.
+* `max-subs`: the maximum number of keys a client is allowed in its subscription list.
 See the [`SUB`](#metadata-sub) subcommand for more details.
-* `maxkey`: the maximum number of keys a client is allowed to set on its own nickname.
+* `max-keys`: the maximum number of keys a client is allowed to set on its own nickname.

 Clients MUST silently ignore any unknown tokens.